zukisoft/ronin/assets/fonts/README.md

 - The Matrix Book font was modified to tighten up the ascent and descent for more closely spaced lines
+- The Matrix Book font was modified to increase the weight slightly
-- The ITC Stone Serif LT Italic font was also modified to tighten up the ascent and decent for more closely spaced lines
+- The ITC Stone Serif LT Italic font was modified to tighten up the ascent and decent for more closely spaced lines
+- The ITC Stone Serif LT Italic font was modifed to increase the weight slightly
+- The Matrix Bold Small Caps font was modified to increase the height of the question mark glyph